SEO is key in any Digital Marketing strategy.

 On the other hand, SEO only makes use of organic strategies and doesn’t encompass media purchases.
 This results in a higher return on investment (ROI) and lower customer acquisition cost (CAC).

 Search engines are systems or algorithms used to crawl, index, and rank web content to display it in an ordered way based on user searches.

 When we refer to search engines, we’re not just talking about Google, but also Bing, Yahoo!, Baidu and others.

 Even YouTube and Pinterest can be thought of as search engines since they’re often used to discover content.

 But Google is the clear category leader, with almost 92% of the search market share.

 Each search engine has its own methodology and ranking criteria.
-But the end goal is always the same: offering the best results to what users are looking for.
+But in the end, the goal is always the same: offering the best results for what users are looking for.

 Have you ever considered exactly what Google does when you search for something?
 Despite only taking milliseconds, there’s a long process to be able to display a list of results that answer your question.